l09rin/lammps/doc/src/molecule.rst

         - # of triangle Ntris in molecule
         - 0

-A molecule file can only contain either the *atoms*, *lines*, or *triangles* keyword.
-All of the other keywords can only relevant for a molecule file containing the *atoms* keyword.
+A molecule file can contain only either the *atoms*, *lines*, or *triangles* keyword.
+All the other keywords can only be used for a molecule file containing the *atoms* keyword.

 For *mass*, *com*, and *inertia*, the default is for LAMMPS to calculate